sparkflows/sparkflows-docs/docs/tutorials/analytics/nyc-taxidata-annalysis.rst

 Analyze using Chart Graph
 -------------------------

-It Display average speed per hour on chart using Graphvalue Node.
+It display average speed per hour on chart using Graphvalue Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^